 When you collect a new reading for sensor_x, do you overwrite your previous reading, or do you create a brand new reading in a separate row?
-While both methods will provide you the current state of the system, only by writing the new reading in a separate row will you be able to track all states of the system over time.
+While both methods will provide the current state of the system, you can only analyze the changes in state over time if you insert a new reading each time.

 This practice of recording each and every change to the system as a new, different row is what makes time-series data so powerful.
-It allows us to measure change: analyze how something changed in the past, monitor how something is changing in the present, predict how it may change in the future.
+It allows us to measure and analyze change: what has changed in the past, what is changing in the present, and what can we forecast changes may look like in the future.

-Put simply, here’s how I like to define time-series data: data that collectively represents how a system/process/behavior changes over time.
+In short, here’s how I like to define time-series data: a collection of values that represents how a system/process/behavior changes over time.

 This is more than just an academic distinction.
-By centering our definition around “change”, we can start to identify time-series datasets that we aren’t collecting today, but that we should be collecting down the line.
-In fact, often people have time-series data but don’t realize it.
+By centering our definition around “change,” we can identify time-series datasets that we aren’t collecting today and identify opportunities to start collecting that data now, so that we can harness its value later.
+All too often, people have time-series data but don’t realize it.

 Imagine you maintain a web application.
 Every time a user logs in, you may just update a “last_login” timestamp for that user in a single row in your “users” table.
-But what if you treated each login as a separate event, and collected them over time?
-Then you could: track historical login activity, see how usage is (in-/de-)creasing over time, bucket users by how often they access the app, and more.
+But, what if you treated each login as a separate event, and collected them over time?
+With that kind of time-series data, you could analyze historical login activity, see how usage is (in-/de-)creasing over time, bucket users by how often they access the app, and more.

-This example illustrates a key point: by preserving the inherent time-series nature of our data, we are able to preserve valuable information on how that data changes over time.
-Another point: event data is also time-series data.
+These examples illustrate a key point: preserving the inherent time-series nature of our data allows us to preserve valuable information about how that data changes over time.
+You may also notice that both of these examples describe a common type of time-series data known as event data.

 Of course, storing data at this resolution comes with an obvious problem: you end up with a lot of data, rather fast.
-So that’s the catch: time-series data piles up very quickly.
+So that’s the catch: being able to analyze increased amounts of time-series data is more valuable than ever, but it piles up very quickly.

 Why do I need a time-series database?